LivStokes/JavaScriptFundamentals/Strings/README.md

 # SubString

-To extract part of a string.
-For that we can use the method substring.
+To extract part of a string we can use the method substring.
+- sentence.substring(53)
-- sentence.substring(53) >> "dog barked was it really lazy?"
+"dog barked was it really lazy?"

 This will return everything in the string sentence, from the character at position 53.

+We can use two parameters.
+If we do the second parameter is the end index, where to stop accessing the string sentence.
+What value should we use to get the value ‘dog’ return?
+- sentence.substring(53, 56)

+{
+    let sentence = 'The quick brown fox jumped over the lazy dog';
+    <
+    sentence += ".
+If the dog barked was it really lazy?"
+    < "The quick brown fox jumped over the lazy dog.
+If the dog barked was it really lazy?"
+    sentence.substring(53)
+    < "dog barked was it really lazy?"
+    sentence.substring(53, 56)
+    < "dog"
+}

+We can access a sub string from the sentence using a different method, slice.
+At first it seems identical to substring.
+- sentence.slice(53, 56)

+Where it differs is when we use minus values for parameters.
+- sentence.slice(-5, -1)
+Returns 'lazy'

+A minus parameter will start at the end of the string and count backwards.
+Do this with the method substring and you get an empty string returned, because all parameter values below zero are changed to zero.
+- sentence.substring(-5, -1)
+Becomes
+- sentence.substring(0, 0)
+With a start and end index of zero we get no characters returned.